dajanaaruci/Data-Engineering-Project-/Exercise 1 Spotify Charts/README.md

-# Spotify Charts Data Analysis
+#  🎻Spotify Charts Data Analysis

 This project explores the Spotify Charts dataset available on Kaggle, analyzing the data to uncover insights and trends.